Networking

 This post will describe how to set up a secure virtual private network (VPN) to your Ubuntu home server using the Linux version of LogMeIn Hamachi.
 Once configured, you’ll be able to use secure shell (SSH) to access and manage your server from anywhere outside of your home network without the need to forward ports or make any other configuration changes on your home network gateway/router.

 LogMeIn Hamachi is a hosted VPN service that is capable of establishing secure LAN-like links between computers, even if they’re behind Network Address Translation (NAT) devices.
 You can use it to create secure virtual networks on demand, across public or private networks.
 In order for LogMeIn Hamachi to work, a “mediation server,” operated by the LogMeIn, is required.
 The mediation server stores machine nicknames, statically allocated IPv4 (IP) addresses in the 25.x.x.x range and the associated authentication token of the user.
-An overview, including protocol-level details of the security architecture employed by LogMeIn can be found at LogMeIn Hamach.
+An overview, including protocol-level details of the security architecture employed by LogMeIn can be found at LogMeIn Hamachi.

 LogMeIn Hamachi provides three network types for flexibility in meeting diverse use case scenarios.
 They differ mainly in network topology.
 LogMeIn Hamachi clients can be members of any network; however, depending on the network owner’s LogMeIn Hamachi subscription, networks have the following limitations: